Tajae Sharpe: 2019 season

-During Week 7 against the Los Angeles Chargers, Sharpe caught his first touchdown of the season on a five-yard reception from Ryan Tannehill as the Titans won 23–20.
-In the next game against the Tampa Bay Buccaneers, he caught another touchdown as the Titans won 27–23.
-Sharpe did not play in Week 13 against the Indianapolis Colts due to a hamstring injury.
-During Week 16 against the New Orleans Saints, he caught five passes for 69 yards and two touchdowns in the 38–28 loss.
-Sharpe finished the regular season with 25 receptions for 329 yards and a career-high four touchdowns in 15 games and six starts.
+During a Week 7 23–20 victory over the Chargers, Sharpe had two receptions for 19 yards and his first touchdown of the season on a five-yard pass from Ryan Tannehill.
+In the next game against the Tampa Bay Buccaneers, Sharpe recorded three receptions for 18 yards and a touchdown as the Titans won by a score of 27–23.
+He did not play in Week 13 against the Colts due to a hamstring injury.
+During a Week 16 38–28 loss against the New Orleans Saints, Sharpe had five receptions for 69 yards and two touchdowns.

-The Titans finished with a fourth straight 9–7 season, qualifying for the playoffs and advancing to the AFC Championship where they lost to the eventual Super Bowl Champions, the Kansas City Chiefs.
-He played in all three of the Titans' playoff games, starting the Wild Card Round against the New England Patriots and recording a six-yard reception during the AFC Championship.
+Sharpe finished the 2019 season with 25 receptions for 329 yards and a career-high four touchdowns in 15 games and six starts.
+The Titans finished with a fourth straight 9–7 season, qualifying for the playoffs and advancing to the AFC Championship Game where they lost to the eventual Super Bowl Champions, the Kansas City Chiefs.
+Sharpe played in all three of the Titans' playoff games, starting in the Wild Card Round against the Patriots and recording a six-yard reception during the AFC Championship Game.